Intelligent falling: History

-In June 2002 a user named Jeff Stubbs posted a draft of a letter to the editor that mentions "intelligent grappling" to the alt.atheism and talk.origins usenet groups.
+In June 2002 a user named Jeff Stubbs posted a draft of a letter to the alt.atheism and talk origins Usenet groups that mentioned "intelligent grappling".
 He commented that "I don't like the theory of gravity, I feel personally insulted that engineers design structures only considering physical mass.
 What about our souls?
 I propose that science classes also teach the theory of 'Intelligent Grappling'.
 There's no way a weak force such as gravity can possibly hold everything onto the planet.
 It must be God, using our souls, to hold everything together."
 This was followed by Elf Sternberg posting a "FAQ on intelligent grappling" on the sci.skeptic usenet group.
 D. C. Simpson published, in May 2005, an I Drew This comic strip titled "Teaching Gravity".

 Intelligent falling was the subject of an article in The Onion in August 2005.
 In the Dictionary of Contemporary Mythology (2011), author William R. Harwood suggested that while originally "hypothesized in a satirical magazine, it [Intelligent Falling] is no more incompetent than any other Intelligent Design theory".

 Writing in 2008, science journalist Seth Shulman stated that the "pitch-perfect spoof" exemplified the issues with the basis of intelligent design, and with the inadequate response to it by the G. W. Bush administration.